 For the freshest flavor, grind your coffee every time you brew coffee.
 Coffee begins to lose flavor about 15 minutes after you grind it, so to keep it fresh, you’ll want to grind just the amount you need right before brewing.

 Learning how to grind your beans doesn’t have to be difficult.
 With the help of this comprehensive guide, you can grind your beans to just the right size with confidence.
 From extra coarse to extra fine, there are quite a few grind sizes, and grinding your coffee beans correctly will set you up to brew a delicious cup of coffee.
+We hope this coffee grind size chart has answered all of your questions and helped you brew the best possible coffee!

 Table of Contents